 Marissa barreled into the raging blonde who recovered.
 She had him for a good two seconds before he casually threw her off and morphed into the massive form of his animal.
 How he changed so quickly was beyond her.
 The other had changed as well and surrounded them both.
 The mountain lions appeared fierce, but their stance was cautious.

 Kaleb’s bright blue eyes were glaring at her, jaws slightly parted to reveal sharp fangs.
+He’d shifted along with them, his feline form towering over all of them.
 For a moment, he turned his attention to the pair closing in on him.
 He didn’t snarl, nor growl, or even hiss.
 He just watched them as he slowly.

 Two against one wasn’t very fair.
 Or did he see it as three against one?
 She wasn’t his enemy and Marissa hoped he knew that.

 When he pounced at one, the other went after him.
-With no time to think, she leaped and sunk her fangs into his tail and yank him backwards.
+With no time to think, she leaped and sunk her fangs into his tail and yanked him backward.
 A loud, painful yip escaped him.
-She felt victorious for a moment, until Kaleb sent her a chilling glare.
+She felt victorious for a moment until Kaleb sent her a chilling glare.

 Her moment of confusion was enough for her victim to get the upper hand.
 He took advantage of her shock and rammed into her side.
 Before she could catch her breath or get back on her feet, he hovered over her, practically smiling.

-“You don’t belong here to begin with; neither you nor him.”
+“You don’t belong here; neither you nor him.”

 She growled at him in response, and he pressed his paw on her throat silencing her quickly.